Nastel/jkool-client-java-api/README.md

 }

 ```
-`jkQueryAsync.callAsync()` return a query handler (instance of `JKQueryHandle`) which can be used later to cancel subscriptions.
+`jkQueryAsync.callAsync()` returns a query handler (instance of `JKQueryHandle`), which can be used later to cancel subscriptions.
-Cancelling active query subscriptions will attempt to stop any streaming traffic associated with the specific subscription.
+Cancelling active query subscription attempts to stop any streaming traffic associated with the specific subscription.
 Cancellation is also issued asynchronously and any responses that are still in transit will be routed to the default response handler specified by `setDefaultResponseHandler()` call.
 ```java
 		// run query in async mode with a callback